fauortiz/github-upload/readme.md

 ### Concept

-The idea was to make something that would force me to explore a lot of functionality fast, but I also wanted to make something I'll probably never get a chance to make at work.
-It started out as a simple word chain game, but the scope got larger as I went on.
+The idea was to make something that was sufficiently complex enough that it would force me to explore a lot of functionality fast, but I also wanted to make something I'll probably never get a chance to make at work.
+It started out as a simple word chain game that tested the typing ability and active vocabulary of players, but the design and scope evolved over time.

-I made a game despite being on the web track, but I managed to learn a lot about Javascript, the DOM, AJAX, a ton about CSS, and more SQL, while also enjoying my time spent doing so.
+In line with the web track, I managed to learn a lot about Javascript, the DOM, AJAX, a ton about CSS, and more SQL, while also enjoying my time spent doing so.

 ### Built With